 DLA Small Business

-Learn the basics with the Small Business Overview for Vendors.
+Learn the basics: Small Business Overview for Vendors

 Before bidding on government proposals, you need to obtain a Dun & Bradstreet DUNS Number, a unique, global business, nine-digit identification number.
 DUNS numbers are the industry standard for keeping track of the world's businesses.
 DUNS are required by the government, major financial institutions, corporations, trade associations and more.
 DUNS Number assignment is free for all businesses required to register with the federal government for contracts or grants.